1stage/Aquarius-MX/src/rom/v2-0/README.md

 ` 2O IF K=97 THEN X=X-1 `

 ` 30 IF K=115 THEN X=X+1 `
-> Continously decrement or increment X as long as the A or S key, respectively, is pressed.
+> Continuously decrement or increment X as long as the A or S key, respectively, is pressed.

 ---
 ## KEY Statement